Stormpegy/LeonardoSDVX-Shield/README.md

 ## Ordering
 These can be ordered very cheaply through a PCB manufacturer such as JLCPCB, they cost $2USD for 5-10qty and shipping is around $5USD to Malaysia and $6USD to Australia.

+Simply download LeonardoSDVX-Shield-Gerber.zip and upload it to your preferred PCB manufacturer, I use JLCPCB though there are plenty out there.

 I highly recommend leaving the settings on JLCPCB as default unless you know what you're doing.

 Layers - 2